DefiLlama/docs/list-your-project/token-rights.md

     Protocols can have multiple entities (DAO, Foundation, Labs, equity-funded company, etc).
 The brand name, domain, IP, and development resources may be owned by a company, not by token holders.

-    Understanding the entity structure helps token holders identify what might be included in an acquisition or corporate restructuring..
+    Understanding the entity structure helps token holders identify what might be included in an acquisition or corporate restructuring.

 ### Data Definitions&#x20;